stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

             sayHi `shouldBe` "Hello Golden Testers"
 ```

-So, in a nutshell we are comparing the output of the function with a string that is stored in the code of our test.
+So, in a nutshell we are comparing the output of the function with a string that is stored inside the code of our test.
 We can take a different approach and store this output in a separate file.
 This approach is known as golden testing and the file in which we store the output takes the name of "golden file".

-#### Difference from Unit tests
+So, now we know what golden testing is.
+But if unit tests and golden tests are so similar, why don't we just keep up with unit tests right?

+The truth is that unit tests are not useful when evaluating complex and large outputs and that's where the difference lies.
+Here are some advantages of golden tests over unit tests.

+ - It wouldn't be practical to store a large output inside the test code.

+ - With some golden tests libraries the expected output (Golden File) can be automatically generated .

+ - Some golden test libraries also updates automatically the golden file.

 # How does Hspec-golden